Charlotte County parents arrested after child found wandering street alone - NewsBreak

 Charlotte County parents arrested after child found wandering street alone

-CHARLOTTE COUNTY, Fla. — A mother and father were arrested after their child was found wandering alone around a towing company lot wearing a dirty diaper on Monday in Charlotte County.
+PUNTA GORDA, Fla. – Two Charlotte County parents were arrested after deputies said their child was found roaming the street near a towing business on Monday.
+At the time, the young girl was only wearing a dirty diaper.

-Jacqueline Wells and Christian Zuber were both arrested after deputies with the Charlotte County Sheriff’s Office found the child, who is between the ages of four to six years old, wearing just a soiled diaper with no clothes and no shoes in the lot of Prompt Towing.
-Her hands and feet were extremely dirty, according to CCSO.
+When deputies searched Jacqueline Wells and Christian Zubers’ home, they found cigarettes, a box cutter on the floor, stale food and meth in the bathroom.

-A deputy was able to determine who the child was by making contact with a child who was related to her.
+Neighbors said they believe the little girl is autistic.
+Deputies said she is around four to six years old.

 People who live near the couple said this isn’t the first time something like this has happened.
 One man said the little girl ran through his yard and into the yard across the street in August.